Aluminium vs carbon fiber – comparison of materials

 Remembering the weight limit of 10 kg, the design engineer may choose:

-- Carbon fiber slab about 7 mm thick.
+- Carbon fiber sheet about 7 mm thick.

 Carbon fiber provides 2 essential benefits.